 It’s important to also note that improper digestion can mean big problems for our overall health.
 When the body can’t properly digest the food we are giving it, we are losing out on all of these essential nutrients and causing inflammation.
 What starts as a stomachache can, over time, develop into a serious health issue.

-These are our top ten tips to ensure optimal digestion today:1.
-Chew!
+These are our top ten tips to ensure optimal digestion today:

 Fermented foods are high in good bacteria, which help the body fight invaders, improves nutrient absorption and improves daily detoxification.
 Some fermented foods include sauerkraut, kimchi, and kombucha.
-Probiotics support in reducing the toxins we inevitably encounter day to day, modulating the immune system, and improving digestion and nutrient absorption.6.
-Stress management
+Probiotics support in reducing the toxins we inevitably encounter day to day, modulating the immune system, and improving digestion and nutrient absorption.

-L-Glutamine, an amino acid, supports the repair and regeneration of the intestinal lining in your body, while also soothing inflammation and acting as a repellent to irritants.
+L-Glutamine, an amino acid, supports the repair and regeneration of the intestinal lining in your body.
+Glutamine supplements soothe inflammation and act as a repellent to irritants.
 Digestive enzymes ensure that food is properly digested and nutrients are properly assimilated in the body.
-These really come in handy when traveling and eating out.8.
-Move
+These really come in handy when traveling and eating out.

 Yes, we said it.
 Trust us, we are all about those healthy fats.
 However, if you feel like your digestive system isn’t working top notch, you may want to limit the amount of nuts you are consuming each day.
 While healthy for most people, nuts can be difficult to digest and may leave you feeling constipated, gassy, and bloated if you have too many.
-Try meeting your healthy fat quota with things like coconut milk yogurt and avocados instead.10.
-Eat more fiber
+Try meeting your healthy fat quota with things like coconut milk yogurt and avocados instead.

 Fiber helps keep everything moving smoothly in our intestines.
 It slows down digestion and absorption so glucose enters the bloodstream more slowly.
 This keeps blood sugar at an even level, which is also good for weight management.